-Sex Addicts Anonymous (SAA) Wants to Work With You
+Sex Addicts Anonymous® Wants to Work With You

-We strongly believe that SAA complements professional therapeutic treatment in ways we will explain below.
-SAA and you have a common purpose: to help the sex addict who still suffers.
+We strongly believe that SAA® complements professional therapeutic treatment in the ways we will explain below.
+SAA® and you have a common purpose: to help the sex addict who still suffers.
 We welcome your comments and suggestions about this web page or any other outreach effort; they help us work more effectively with you.

-A successful SAA program consists of meetings, working the Twelve Steps with a sponsor, literature, and phone calls, and other connections between meetings.
-The focus at meetings is on helping the addict work the Twelve Steps (adapted from AA) for the purpose of recovery.
+A successful SAA® program consists of meetings, working the Twelve Steps with a sponsor, literature, phone calls, and other connections between meetings.
+The focus at meetings is on helping the addict work the Twelve Steps (adapted from AA®) for the purpose of recovery.
 Meeting formats range from open discussion to step study to recovery planning.
 For more on this see our page on “Types of Meetings”.
 Strict anonymity and confidentiality are observed, to encourage honesty and openness in sharing.

 Meetings are open to anyone who has a desire to stop addictive sexual behavior.
 There is no other requirement.
-The fellowship is open to women and men regardless of age, race, religion, ethnic background, marital status, or occupation.
-Members of any sexual identity or orientation are welcomed, whether they are gay, lesbian, straight, bisexual, or transgender.
-No one has to hide or change their sexual orientation or marital status to participate fully in SAA.
-We are all equal.
+The fellowship is open to everyone regardless of age, race, religion, ethnic background, marital status, or occupation.
+Members of any gender identity or sexual orientation are welcomed, whether they are gay, lesbian, straight, bisexual, or transgender.
+No one has to hide or change their sexual orientation or marital status to participate fully in SAA®.

 We have found that the steps are best worked with the help of a more-experienced member, called a sponsor.
-Contact with other members between meetings is also encouraged and fostered.
+We also encourage contact with other members between meetings to stop the isolation that only worsens our condition.

 As with other Twelve Step groups, the emphasis is on treating our addiction as a spiritual malady.
-Through working the steps, meditation and prayer, the program seeks to build a firm spiritual foundation on which to live better lives.
-However, SAA is not a religious program; each member finds their own higher power from whom they seek guidance, which need not be a deity of any kind.
-By sharing experience, strength and hope with one another we grow spiritually together, as a Fellowship, in order to carry the message of recovery to other addicts.
+We incorporate working the steps with meditation and prayer to build the firm spiritual foundation essential for recovery from sexual compulsivity.
+However, SAA® is not a religious program.
+We help every member to identify their guiding power which need not be a deity in the traditional sense.
+The program works as well for atheists as it does for theists.
+By sharing experience, strength, and hope with one another we grow spiritually, as a Fellowship, so that we may carry the message of recovery to others.

 How Can We Connect With You?

-We can give you a free subscription to the bimonthly publication The Outer Circle which contains articles written by members of the fellowship.
+We can give you a free subscription to the bimonthly publication, The Outer Circle which contains articles written by members of the fellowship.
 You can also sign up to receive e-mail or paper mail announcements for things such as open speaker meetings and retreats or workshops for sex addicts.
 We can also send you pamphlets and other literature to help you introduce us to your clients.
-Most importantly, we would be glad to set up a time to come and talk to you and your practice about SAA.
-Please call or email our CPC Coordinator (Keith M) or our Outreach Coordinator (Mike K) to make arrangements.
-Here is a link below to a PowerPoint presentation about SAA and our efforts to cooperate with the professional community.
+Most importantly, we would be glad to set up a time to come and talk to you and your practice about SAA®.
+Please call or email our CPC Coordinator or our Outreach Coordinator to make arrangements.